Home UiO Faculty of Social Sciences Department of Social Anthropology

 Funding

-The project, which is titled 'Newcomers to the Farm; Atlantic Salmon between the Wild and the Industrial' is funded by the Norwegian Research Coucil, through the program 'Miljø-2015' (NRC 183352/30).
+The project, which is titled 'Newcomers to the Farm; Atlantic Salmon between the Wild and the Industrial' was funded by the Norwegian Research Coucil, through the program 'Miljø-2015' (NRC 183352/30).